Advanced design tools for ocean energy systems innovation, development and deployment

 To develop the 2nd generation of a suite of open source software tools for the design and optimisation of wave and tidal farms.

-- Integration of different tools and testing with real scenarios in order to achieve TRL 6 by the end of the project.
+- Integration of the tools and testing with real world deployments in order to achieve a TRL6 software

 Partners and funding